mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 “Even the Buddhas of the [three times](glossary#three-times)...” – Past, present, future; all Buddhas.

 “... can only know it for themselves.”
-What, just for themselves?
-Not for the good of all beings?

-Even the Buddhas, through the past, to the present, to the future, all Buddhas can only know this truth just for themselves. *Because it’s vast*.
-Because Universal, the truth, open to everybody, is not individual understanding.
-Even the Buddha says, “I” know it; at that time that that is *Buddha’s* understanding; particular personal understanding.
+Just for themselves; not for the good of all beings.
+Even the Buddhas, [from] the past, [through] the present, to the future, all Buddhas can only know this truth just for themselves. *Because it’s vast*.
+Because [the] universal, the truth, open to everybody, is not individual understanding.
+Even the Buddha says, “*I* know it”; at that time that that is *Buddha’s* understanding; [their] particular personal understanding.
 So, it’s not universal.

-##### 38:00

 And also he said, “the successive generations of [patriarchs](glossary#ancestor) have not been able to bring it up in its entirety.”

-Originally it says, “Even the successive generations of [patriarchs](glossary#ancestor) haven’t pulled it down entirely as it is, and stood up there.”
-That means – you know, “patriarchs” are the practicers – the many patriarchs understand the truth, that means pulled down toward the patriarchs.
-“I” understand the truth, so you say; that means you pull it down toward you.
-And stand up: “I understand”, which is called “I am enlightened person”.
+Originally it says, “Even the successive generations of [patriarchs](glossary#ancestor) haven’t pulled it down entirely as it is and stood up there.”
+‘Patriarchs’ are the [practicioners].
+The many patriarchs understand the truth – that means pulled down toward the patriarchs. “*I* understand the truth,” so you say; that means you pull it down toward you.
+And stand up: “*I* understand”, which is called “I am an enlightened person”.
 Well, it is not a real truth.
 That’s why he said, “the successive generations of patriarchs haven’t been able to bring it back in its entirety.”

-Whatever you say – “I” understand – that truth you understand is something you have pulled down toward you; that is a personal experience.
+Whatever you say – “*I* understand” – that truth you understand is something you have pulled down toward you; that is a personal experience.
 That’s why [Buddhism](glossary#buddhism) always says, “No God, no [Buddhas](glossary#buddha), no [Avalokiteshvara](glossary#avalokiteshvara)” – nothing, completely nothing.
-Because it’s pretty easy for us to say “I” understand it, “I” experience always.
+Because it’s pretty easy for us to say “*I* understand it, “*I* experience,” always.

 Particularly when the people respect you and other great persons, you believe, “Yes, I understand.
 I understand everything better than you... so I am great.”
 This is not the final goal [Buddhism](glossary#buddhism) emphasizes.

 Because, life must be alive, from moment to moment, under all circumstances.
-Whenever people put a certain label on you, “advanced,” or “beginner,” or “top class,” it doesn’t matter; anyway your life must be alive, day to day.
-If you’re really obsessed with personal experience, it is not the real truth; it is not the real teaching of [Buddhism](glossary#buddhism).
+Whenever people put a certain label on you – ‘advanced,’ or ‘beginner,’ or ‘top [practicioner]’ – it doesn’t matter, anyway your life must be alive, day to day.
+If you’re really obsessed with *personal* experience, it is not the real truth, it is not the real teaching of [Buddhism](glossary#buddhism).

 That’s why he says, “the successive generations of [patriarchs](glossary#ancestor) haven’t been able to bring it up in its entirety” – because there are patriarchs like that, constantly alive in their daily life.

-##### 41:23

 Look at the Chinese Zen histories.
-If [Buddhism](glossary#buddhism) were completely destroyed by the “politics,” the Chinese politics; if all monks were completely destroyed, and the government kicked them out of the temples – wherever the Zen monks went, either fishermen, either boatmen, still Zen is alive, in their life.
+If [Buddhism](glossary#buddhism) were completely destroyed by the ‘politics’, the Chinese politics; if all monks were completely destroyed, and the government kicked them out of the temples – wherever the Zen monks went, either fishermen, either boatmen, still Zen is alive, in their life.
 Now when the world becomes peaceful, harmonious, all the Zen monks come back to Buddhism.
 It’s very strange, but it is very true.
 Only the Zen monks come back very naturally when the war gets peace.
 But when the government is excited and gets angry – well they can live any time, anywhere.
-“Goodbye”; but it doesn’t mean that [Zen Buddhism](glossary#zen-buddhism ) dies; it’s still alive in their life.
+“Goodbye” – but it doesn’t mean that [Zen Buddhism](glossary#zen-buddhism ) dies; it’s still alive in their life.
 That’s why when the time comes, conditions are arranged, it comes back.

 ##### 43:00